Believe... In Holiday Magic: White Christmas and Conclusion

 The lights then return to normal and "magic snow" falls on guests on Main Street, USA, Small World Mall, and the Fantasmic! viewing area while a rendition of "White Christmas" plays.
 This rendition is performed by Kellie Coffey.
 The show concludes with the end of "White Christmas."
-In 2005 holiday seasons, while Disneyland continue performing Remember...
-Dreams Come True, This song and "magic snow" falls also included with short introduction by Julie Andrews.
+For the 2005 holiday season, while Disneyland continue performing Remember...
+Dreams Come True, this song and "magic snowfall" was also included with short introduction by Julie Andrews.
+Unfortunately, this did not appear in 2015 when Disneyland continued performing Disneyland Forever.

-In 2007, Disney added over 80,000 LEDs onto Sleeping Beauty Castle to make it look like the castle has snow.
-In addition to that three snowfalls happen each night, one at the lighting of the castle, another after the nighttime parade, and the final one during the White Christmas segment of Believe...
+Every year since 2007 (except for 2015), there are 80,000 LEDs on Sleeping Beauty Castle to make it look like it has snow.
+With this, there are 2 snowfalls, one at the wintertime enchantment lighting ceremony and during the White Christmas segment of Believe...
 In Holiday Magic.
-Each Snowfall can be seen on Main Street, USA, Small World Mall, and the Fantasmic! viewing area.
+Each snowfall can be seen along the parade route, and the Fantasmic! viewing area.
+In 2015, Disney chose to hold on to their 60th anniversary diamond castle, so the winter castle was not present that year although there was a wreath on the 60th emblem.